jualam/BroPilot/README.md

 ## Why BroPilot Disables the Gitclaw CLI Tool

-During testing, Gitclaw's shell-oriented CLI tool was unreliable on Windows.
-The agent repeatedly attempted commands such as:

-- `grep`
-- `find`
-- `Get-Content`
-- `Select-String`

-Those commands failed in the local workflow and could lead to zero code changes.

-BroPilot solves this by using the Gitclaw SDK runner with:
+During local Windows testing, the direct Gitclaw CLI path was not reliable enough for BroPilot's workflow.
+The agent could fall back to shell-style discovery commands, which made runs harder to control and sometimes produced no useful code changes.

+BroPilot switched to the Gitclaw SDK so the backend can disable the `cli` tool, preload repo context, capture structured output, and keep verification under BroPilot's control.

+The runner disables shell execution with:

 ```js
 disallowedTools: ["cli"]
 ```

-That forces read/write-style agent behavior.
-BroPilot handles verification itself by running `python -m pytest` and capturing git status/diff independently.
+That keeps the agent focused on read/write-style file edits while BroPilot handles verification itself by running `python -m pytest` and capturing git status/diff independently.

 ## Repo Memory